 If a worker gets more than 28 days’ leave, their employer may allow them to carry over any additional untaken leave.
 Check the employment contract, company handbook or intranet site to see what the rules say.

-If a worker can’t take leave because they’re already on a different type of leave (eg sick leave or maternity leave), they may be able to carry over some or all of the untaken leave into the next leave year.
+If a worker can’t take all of their leave entitlement because they’re already on a different type of leave (eg sick, maternity or parental leave), they can carry over some or all of the untaken leave into the next leave year.